x27/openscanner/uniden/bcd436hp/fw/mod/readme.md

 ### Revert To Official Version

-Custom Firmware don't change bootloader so you can go back to the official version using Sentinel at any time
+Custom Firmware doesn't change the bootloader so you can go back to the official version using [Sentinel](https://info.uniden.com/twiki/bin/view/Unidenman4/BCDx36HPSentinel) at any time. ([YouTube](https://www.youtube.com/watch?v=ypdtc7nnMfk))